 - Control cholesterol.
 The standard tests for cholesterol are outdated.
 The standard cutoff for high cholesterol is 200, but healthy levels are different for many people.
 You don’t want your cholesterol levels too low either.
 Low cholesterol levels below 150 are associated with premature death and many, many health problems.
 The body needs some cholesterol.
 You want to look at the size of your cholesterol particles, not just the total cholesterol number.
 Most doctors do not look at this parameter, even though it is the only meaningful way to evaluate cholesterol numbers.
 You can have LDL cholesterol that looks normal, say 100, but you may have over 1,000 small LDL particles which are very dangerous.
 On the other hand, you can have the same LDL number of 100, and it may be made up of 400 large particles which cause no real health risk.
 HDL cholesterol is very protective — it cleans up oxidized LDL.
 LDL cholesterol is the culprit causing hardened and blocked arteries.
 It’s fine as long as it’s not oxidized, but it becomes oxidized with smoking, lack of physical activity, stress, industrial chemicals and a toxic diet.
 For more information on how to control your cholesterol and get to the root cause of the issue, listen to my podcast with Jimmy Moore, author of Cholesterol Clarity.

 - Control diabetes.
 High blood sugar contributes to hardening of the arteries.
 Note that current research shows that statins (cholesterol-lowering medications) may, in fact, contribute to diabetes.
 I beg you to reconsider when your doctor advises you to take toxic medications like statins or insulin.
 You’ll be taking meds to control your high cholesterol, which cause diabetes, which in turn causes hardening of the arteries!
 Medications make people sicker quicker.
 Diabetes can be cured.
-See Diabetes, Natural Approaches by Dr. Lawrence Wilson.
 You can also listen to this podcast I did on how to Heal Diabetes Naturally.

 - Maintain good dental health.
 In a new study published in the British Medical Journal researchers found that people with poor oral hygiene had a 70 percent increased likelihood of developing heart disease compared to those who brushed regularly.
 Because gum disease can cause atherosclerosis, it is vital to brush your teeth at least twice a day and floss daily.
 Flossing breaks up bacteria colonies in the gums that can get into the blood stream and cause infection and inflammation in other parts of your body.
 Most importantly, be sure to have regular dental checkups and get your teeth cleaned every six months to remove plaque buildup.
 If this is not removed, you are very likely to get periodontal disease, which contributes to heart disease.

-- Nutritional Balancing with Hair Mineral Analysis.
-This program tests for mineral levels and heavy metals, allowing you to do targeted remineralization of your body – imperative for your health and detoxification.
-The underlying cause of most disease and health conditions are chemical and heavy metal toxicity.
-Hardened arteries are in part due to zinc deficiency.
+- Mineral Power with Hair Mineral Analysis.
+My Mineral Power program tests for mineral levels and heavy metals, allowing you to do targeted remineralization of your body – imperative for your health and detoxification.
+Hardened arteries are due to calcifications of the arteries.
+This situation is caused by adrenal fatigue and copper toxicity.
+When the tissues have low sodium and potassium levels, the body is not able to retain calcium blood serum levels and calcium leaches out in to tissues, including the arteries.
+This situation can be reversed on a Mineral Power program by healing the adrenals and removing calcifications from the body and arteries.
+Hardened arteries are also in part due to zinc deficiency.
 The body is then forced to patch the arteries with cadmium, a toxic heavy metal, that makes the arteries hardened and brittle.
 Eliminating heavy metals and industrial chemicals, built up in your system over your lifetime that are aggravating or causing this condition, will no doubt help atherosclerosis.
 In the process, you will greatly increase your overall health and prevent future diseases from developing.
-I offer extensive information on this site on how to detox from heavy metals and chemicals.
-For more information see Start a Nutritional Balancing Program.
+For more information see Mineral Power Program.

 - Infrared Saunas.
 Infrared Saunas are imperative to sweat out the hundreds of industrial chemicals we ingest every day.
 These chemicals not only contribute to hardening of the arteries, but so many other diseases and health conditions.
-Read more about them in my blog about Infrared Saunas.
+Read more about them in my article about Infrared Saunas.
+You can purchase many different types of saunas in the Live to 110 store.

 - Enhanced External Counterpulsation.
 EECP is a nonsurgical therapy with incredible benefits for the cardiovascular system.
 It stimulates the formation of collateral circulation, or new blood vessels around clogged arteries.
 This is like a natural heart bypass!
 It’s much cheaper than open heart surgery, which will run you $100,000.
 EECP can be performed every day for 30-45 days at $200 a session.
 The overwhelming majority of people who do this therapy do not end up having to undergo bypass surgery.